Yi Munyeol: Hail to the Emperor!

 Hail to the Emperor! deals with the heated competition of imperial world powers around Korea at the end of the 19th century and goes on through the Japanese colonial era, the Korean War and the period of military dictatorial rule, penetrating through the modern history of Korea.
 With a Don Quixote-esque protagonist, the novel adopts a rich traditional style of prose displaying a comprehensive understanding of traditional East Asian literature, and drawing readers into the narrative with powerful descriptions of the turbulent history of Korea.
 Michelle Tanenbaum, in a review of the influence of Cervantes' Don Quixote on Korean literature concluded that Yi's Hail to the Emperor! was highly successful in capturing the spirit of the original novel.
 The protagonist, always referred to as the Emperor, "manifests a madness for excessive reading; he seeks out adventures that are directed toward the search for justice; he is accompanied by assistants who are equally mad; he inhabits the world of the past, which of course has vanished; and finally, he repeatedly commits insane acts, transforming the work into a comedy."

 The Emperor believes that he is ordained by heaven to found a new dynasty to replace the Yi (Joseon) dynasty and that the new Chong dynasty will prosper for 800 years as predicted in the secret prophetic text, Chong-kam-rok, also known as Jeonggamnok.
-His dream is to be a ruler who will free the kingdom of foreign domination, military and cultural.
+His dream is to be a ruler who will free the kingdom of foreign domination, both military and cultural.
 The latter is presented as a seemingly impossible task, a struggle that would require "madness" to sustain over a lifetime.
 Sol Sun-bung, author of the preface to his English translation, noted that although Emperor's dream of becoming a ruler of the people failed in a practical sense, nonetheless at his death, he achieves "greater eminence by transcending all worldly preoccupations".